divs769/maximo-automation/README.md

-# Microservice Template #
+# Maximo Automation #

-This service will be used to demonstrate how the continuous integration pipeline works for new hires.
-The service itself will store a list of names in a text file, which can be accessed through a REST API to return a number based on a parameter.
+This service will be used by other service projects to record change requests in IBM Maximo.

 ## Building